Carl Wernicke

 Karl Wernicke (1848-1905) was a German neurologist and psychiatrist.

-Carl Wernicke was a pioneering German neurologist and psychiatrist best known for identifying the brain region responsible for language comprehension — now known as Wernicke’s area.
-His work laid the foundation for the neurological study of language, contributing to the clinical understanding of aphasia, neuroanatomy, and encephalopathy.
-A contemporary of Paul Broca (1824–1880), Wernicke expanded the cortical localisation theory of brain function and emphasised the connectivity of brain regions in language processing.
+Wernicke was a German neurologist and psychiatrist best known for identifying Wernicke’s area, the brain region responsible for language comprehension.
+His work contributed to the clinical understanding of aphasia, neuroanatomy, and encephalopathy.
+Wernicke expanded the cortical localisation theory of brain function and emphasised the connectivity of brain regions in language processing.

-Born on May 15, 1848, in Tarnowitz, Silesia (then Prussia, now Tarnowskie Góry, Poland), Wernicke studied medicine at the University of Breslau, graduating in 1870.
-He served as a military physician during the Franco-Prussian War and later worked under neurologist Theodor Meynert (1833–1892) in Vienna.
+Wernicke studied medicine at the University of Breslau and served as a military physician during the Franco-Prussian War before working under neurologist Theodor Meynert (1833–1892) in Vienna.
 His landmark monograph “Der aphasische Symptomencomplex“ (1874) described a receptive form of aphasia due to lesions in the posterior superior temporal gyrus.

 Wernicke held academic posts in Breslau, Halle, and Munich, and contributed significantly to psychiatric classification, encephalopathy research (notably Wernicke encephalopathy), and the concept of associative pathways.
 He died at age 57 in 1905 following a bicycle accident.